 Oddly enough, in addition to being a mother, Hera also embodied perpetual virginity, as she renewed her virginity annually by bathing in the spring of Canathus in Nauplia (Peloponnese/Southern Greece).

 According to the Roman poet Ovid, the month of June was named in honor of Juno, the Latin counterpart of Hera, because the goddess was worshipped during this month.
 Since Hera was a goddess of marriage, many couples considered June to be the auspicious time to get married.

 According to some ideas, the name "Hera" is derived from the ancient Greek word "Air", meaning "wind", as Hera was also a deity of wind and weather.

 Hera was a beautiful, mature woman with big eyes and pierced lobes.
-She always took care of her appearance, dressing elegantly and decently in a feminine, but not exotic fashion. .
+She always took care of her appearance, dressing elegantly and decently.
 However, Hera was not really a desirable woman, despite her beauty.
-For this reason, Aphrodite had to loan Hera her famous girdle to help her seduce her husband Zeus. [ More about Hera's beauty here...]
+For this reason, Aphrodite had to lend Hera her famous girdle to help her seduce her husband Zeus. [ More about Hera's beauty here...]